bwv988/SparkAppsDocker/README.md

 2. Example with Spark SQL and Hive

 ## Building the examples
-First build the applications:
+Firstly, let's build the maven modules & docker images:

 ```bash
 mvn clean package
 ```

-Then verify the docker images have been created:
+Then verify that images have been created:

 ```bash
 docker images